Suggested links

 Medications Used to Treat Alcohol Use Disorder

-Alcohol use disorder has one of the most dangerous detoxification processes.
+Alcohol abuse is one of the most dangerous detoxification processes.
 Due to how alcohol sedates the brain, the sudden lack of alcohol use causes the brain to become overactive and can result in seizures, coma, brain damage, and more.

 The FDA has approved the following medications to treat alcohol use disorder.
 These medications help alcoholics avoid returning to drinking and alleviate some of the withdrawal discomforts.